syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 WordDocument document = new WordDocument();
 //Add the first section to the document.
 IWSection section = document.addSection();
-//Specify the value to the header distance. section.getPageSetup().setHeaderDistance(100);
+//Specify the value for the header distance. section.getPageSetup().setHeaderDistance(100);
-//Specify the value to the footer distance. section.getPageSetup().setFooterDistance(100);
+//Specify the value for the footer distance. section.getPageSetup().setFooterDistance(100);
 //Add a paragraph to the section.
 IWParagraph paragraph = section.addParagraph();